DesignThinkerer/blavier/readme.md

 This repo contains a custom theme made for the website blavier.be, as an exercice for the ifapme formation.

-## Documentation

-I document each steps of the conception, including the dev setup in the [doc](</doc/0.
-Getting Started/0.
-Setting up the dev environment.md>) folder.
-Once the project is finished, I will use docusaurus to make the doc easier to read.

-- [x] Use ddev for easier dev setup
-- [ ] Find a way to track the database with git

 ## Consignes

 - [Exercice 01](https://monsieurparfait.notion.site/D-velopper-avec-WordPress-7e9aa5a917c5466e9e8b3ed441f0234c?pvs=97#18b248a2c09e808b8a1ad8da60295d29)